ezunconference/eZunConf2013-REST-API-demo/README.md

-# eZ Publish REST Demo
+# eZ Publish REST API Demo

 This repository contains a very rough example of the usage of the REST API in JavaScript presented at [the eZ Unconf #2 in 2013](http://share.ez.no/blogs/ez/ez-unconference-2-look-back-at-the-event-slides-and-pics).

-The application allows to take a picture with the webcam of the computer and to create the corresponding content in the eZ Publish repository with the REST API!
+The application allows to take a picture with the webcam of the computer and to create the corresponding Image content in the eZ Publish repository with the REST API!

 ## Requirements